TenderLift/zefix-client/plan.md

 # Zefix API Client Implementation Plan

-This document outlines the mandatory tasks to bring the `zefix-api-client` to the same production-level quality as the `simap-client`.
+This document outlines the mandatory tasks to bring the `zefix-client` to the same production-level quality as the `simap-client`.

 ## Stage 1: Foundational Setup